 Jan 18, 2022

-started with nutrition: identifying your goals, understanding where
+with nutrition: identifying your goals, understanding where you are

 Gillian is a great simplifier of complex information and focuses

 not on the science of nutrition (though she knows it) but rather

 behavior changes and how to best modify clients' actions to meet